 Many GreenStep cities use an existing group, such as a city environmental commission or an existing civic group, as their GreenStep implementation or "green" team.
-Those forming a new committee to lead, coordinate and report on the implementation of GreenStep best practices may find these tips for creating and maintaining successful green teams useful, as well as the Organizing Guide from GreenStep.
+Those forming a new committee to lead, coordinate and report on the implementation of GreenStep best practices may find these tips for creating and maintaining successful green teams useful, as well as a PowerPoint on commission formation, and the Organizing Guide from GreenStep.

 Cities interested in using a college student intern to assist with one or more tasks - joining the GreenStep program, creating a green team, reporting on GreenStep actions completed, and working on new actions - should approach their local educational institution and use the GreenStep Intern Manual.
 Cities that need help in connecting with a local post-secondary school should contact their regional CERTs director.
 Some cities have worked with a local high school, whose students often can assist a city under a school-required service learning agreement.

 A staff green team, or small working group (e.g., city manager, council member, citizen commission chair) exists; city participation in a multi-city/regional green team; annual news article/media to community members referencing GreenStep (& other programs as relevant); city web has a link to city's GreenStep web page.

 A citizens group, city task force/commission or committee of city staff/officials exists to lead and coordinate sustainability/GreenStep implementation; a report available online with details on city's sustainability accomplishments.

 A committee of city staff/officials and community members (business, education, religious) exists; annual report includes some metrics, such as dollars spent/saved, energy saved, and any sustainability indicators measured, and energy/carbon inventory data or ecological footprint data if gathered; participation in a county/multi-city green team.

 Year action initially completed: 2017